 2. From Limited Confidentiality to Total Secrecy

-• No Access for Complainants or Respondents.
-Even the party who filed the complaint, or the HOA/owner under investigation, has no entitlement to review or receive even a redacted synopsis of the findings.
+No Access for Complainants or Respondents.
+Even those who filed or were subject to the complaint have no entitlement to review or even a redacted synopsis of the findings.

-• Lack of Commission Oversight.
-Neither the CIC Commission nor any other body may review closed files to ensure consistency or detect systemic issues.
+Lack of Oversight.
+Neither the CIC Commission nor any independent body may review closed files to ensure consistency, detect systemic problems, or evaluate enforcement patterns.

-This “secrecy wall” undermines confidence in the Division’s work.
-Homeowners wonder: was my complaint taken seriously?
+This “secrecy wall” erodes public confidence.
+Homeowners are left to wonder: Was my complaint taken seriously?
 Did the Division reach the right conclusion?

 3. Commission’s Failure to Engage